nicolasservidio/nicolasservidio/README.md

 I am an enthusiastic **Computer Systems** student going through last year of college, with a strong passion for computer programming and architecture, web development, data engineering and maths.

-I also have a background in bioscience, really passionate about molecular biology, genetics and biomedicine.
-Especially their convergence with tech, that is what brought me here and made a 180 degree turn in my professional vocation.
+I also have a background in bioscience, really passionate about molecular biology, epigenetics and that sort of thing (actually, about anything related to science and data!).
+Especially regarding its convergence with tech, that is what brought me here and made a 180 degree turn in my professional vocation.

 ## Some Skills